AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Target Configuration Dialog
 ===============================

-GPS provides an interface for launching operations like building projects, compiling individual files, performing syntax or semantic checks, and so on.
-All these operations have in common that they involve launching an external command, and parsing the output for error messages.
-In GPS, these operations are called "Targets", and can be configured either through the Target Configuration dialog, or through XML configuration.
+GPS provides an interface for launching operations such as building projects, compiling individual files, and performing syntax or semantic checks.
+These operations all involve launching an external command and parsing the output for error messages.
+In GPS, these operations are called "Targets", and can be configured either through the Target Configuration dialog or through XML configuration.
 :ref:`Customizing_build_Targets_and_Models`.

 .. image:: target-configuration-dialog.jpg

-This dialog is divided in two areas: on the left, a tree listing Targets, and, in the main area, a panel for configuring the Target which is currently selected in the tree.
+This dialog is divided in two areas: on the left is a tree listing Targets and, in the main area is a panel for configuring the Target which is currently selected in the tree.

 The Targets tree
 ----------------